open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/faas.md

 For performance reasons (e.g. [AWS lambda], or [Azure functions]), FaaS providers allocate an execution environment for a single instance of a function that is used to serve multiple requests.
 Developers exploit this fact to solve the **cold start** issue, caching expensive resource computations between different function executions.
 Furthermore, FaaS providers encourage this behavior, e.g. [Google functions].
-This field MAY be set to help correlate function executions that belong to the same execution environment.
+The `faas.instance` resource attribute MAY be set to help correlate function executions that belong to the same execution environment.
 The span attribute `faas.execution` differs from the [resource attribute][FaaS resource attributes] `faas.instance` in the following:

 - `faas.execution` refers to the current request ID handled by the function;